sprice89/dwt-docs/indepth/buffer.md

----
-layout: default-layout
-needAutoGenerateSidebar: true
-description: "TOADD"
-title: "TOADD"
----

 # BUFFER

-The Web TWAIN buffer collects all of the images and stores them in a buffer.
+The Web TWAIN buffer collects all of the images and stores them in a buffer in *Bitmap* format.
 This section of the guide will explore the different aspects of the buffer, including its features and abilities as well as its limits.
 First, let's explore the limits of the buffer and how to use the local cache:

 ## Memory Limits and Disk Caching
 Dynamic Web TWAIN can run both in 32bit and 64bit.
 Before version 15.0, it’s 32-bit by default and that means it can utilize no more than 2 GB of physical memory.
 In version 15.0 onwards, 64-bit has been made the default option on a 64-bit OS and that means there is no limitation of how much memory it can use.